-A divorce can be a confusing process.
-It is a legal procedure that has terms with special meanings.
-The following is a divorce glossary of terms and phrases to help you navigate the unfamiliar process.
+Divorce can be a confusing process.
+It is a legal process with its own terms and special meanings.
+The following is a divorce glossary of terms and phrases to help you navigate the process.

 Alimony.
-Financial payments made to help support a spouse or former spouse during separation or following divorce.
+A court order for financial payments made to help support a spouse or former spouse during separation or following divorce.
+It may be permanent or only for a set period of time or paid in a lump sum.
 Also called spousal support or spousal maintenance.

 Arrearage.
-The amount of money that is past due for child or spousal support.
+The amount of money that is past due for support payments, either child or spousal support.
+A court action may be needed to order payment.
+The paying spouse may be held in contempt of court.

 Child support.
-Money that a non-custodial parent pays to the custodial parent for their child(ren)'s support.
+Money that a non-custodial parent pays to the custodial parent for their minor child(ren)'s care and support.

 Child support guidelines.
-Guidelines established by statute or rule in each jurisdiction that set forth the manner in which child support must be calculated, generally based on the income of the parents and the needs of the children.
+Guidelines established by state law that dictate how child support must be calculated.
+Generally, it is based on the income of the parents and the needs of the children.

 Default.
 Failing to answer a petition or complaint for divorce.
 Failing to file an answer or appear in court as required can result in the court awarding everything requested by the filing spouse.

 Defendant.
-The person against whom legal papers are filed, also sometimes referred to as the respondent.
+The person against whom legal papers are filed.
+Sometimes referred to as the respondent in a divorce case.

 Deposition.
 Part of the discovery or information-exchanging process of a legal proceeding, in which the attorney for the other party asks you questions, you answer with your attorney present, and a transcript of the proceedings is prepared.

 Dissolution.
-Another word for divorce, which is the legal termination of a marriage relationship.
+A legal term that is another word for divorce, which is the legal termination of a marriage relationship.

 Divorce.
-The legal termination of a marriage relationship.
+A legal action that terminates a marriage relationship.

 Equitable distribution.
 A division of property that is fair in view of all of the circumstances.
 Equitable does not necessarily mean equal.

 Interrogatories.
-Written questions served by the opposing party that must be answered in writing as part of the discovery process.
+Written questions that are served by the opposing party that must be answered in a written statement as part of the discovery process.

 Joint legal custody.
 The sharing, by both parents, of the right to make important decisions about a child's welfare.